 The side of the scanner has plastic molded grooves that enable the user to easily grip onto the scanner.
 It is well balanced when it placed upright on the desk.
 Also, it doesn’t tip over with its extended antenna.

 Direct access is one of the main reasons why consumers buy this scanner.
-For example, if you have the police on Ch.300.
+For example, if you have the cops on Ch.300.
 To directly go to it, click the Hold button, then the 300 buttons to reach the channel.
 Now that will be on Ch.300 waiting for a transmission!

 However, some consumers have concerns with its connectivity.
 All of the police channels are encrypted, making it difficult to spot them.
 This is not a police scanner, but a specific frequency scanner.